eywu/stringfu/README.markdown

-# StringFu
+# stringfu

-StringFu are some simple methods to manipulate strings in order for them to be cleaned up for Natural Language Processing (NLP).
+stringfu is a ruby gem with some simple methods to manipulate strings in order for them to be cleaned up for Natural Language Processing (NLP).

-## Install StringFu
+## Install stringfu

     gem install stringfu